Robert C. Grace

 Phone: (508) 665-5868

-Jake McDermott, Market Analyst Fellow, started with SEA in August 2016.
-He researches extensively and writes on SEA’s Eyes and Ears services, tracks historic REC prices for SEA’s Renewable Energy Market Outlook (REMO), and helps staff the DOE-funded Northeast Wind Resource Center.
+Jake McDermott, Analyst, started with SEA in August 2016.
+He researches extensively and writes on SEA’s Eyes and Ears services, tracks historic REC prices and historic generation data for SEA’s Renewable Energy Market Outlook (REMO), assists the Solar Market Study (SMS) team, and helps staff the DOE-funded Northeast Wind Resource Center.
 Jake also maintains SEA’s internal reference library and provides general research assistance on a variety of other products and projects.
 Jake recently completed a B.A. in Political Science with a minor in Resource Economics from the Commonwealth Honors College of the University of Massachusetts at Amherst.
 Previously, Jake completed a Massachusetts Clean Energy Center funded internship with SEA, where he worked primarily on the Eyes and Ears team.
 Prior to joining SEA, Jake worked as the Sales Coordinator at the Northeast Sustainable Energy Association (NESEA), creating and executing detailed sales strategies to bring a plethora of high-quality organizations to NESEA’s regional trade shows.
 Additionally, Jake helped develop and implement NESEA’s “Giving Tuesday” Campaign.